capillariesio/capillaries/test/code/portfolio/README.md

 # 5. Group holdings by account

-Left outer join accounts with holdings into account_period_start_holdings via string_agg() function with "," separator so the result is only 5 records (one record per account) that look like this:
+Left outer join accounts with holdings into account_period_eom_holdings via string_agg() function with "," separator so the result is only 5 records (one record per account) that look like this:

 | account_id | holdings_json |
 | ---------- | ------------- |